CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 </li>

 <li>
-Replace the value for the "sdf_file" key in in <code>sim-gl-syn.yml</code> with <code>fir.mapped_hold.sdf</code> (i.e. "sdf_file"  <code>fir.mapped_hold.sdf</code>").
+Replace the value for the "sdf_file" key in <code>sim-gl-syn.yml</code> with <code>fir.mapped_hold.sdf</code> (i.e. "sdf_file"  <code>fir.mapped_hold.sdf</code>").
 This will run the simulation with a different delay file, which intentionally has an error in it.
 Re-run the gate-level simulation.
-You should now have two different vpd files, and you can load them in the DVE waveform viewer to see the differences.
+You should now have two different dump files, and you can load them in the GTKWave waveform viewer to see the differences.
 Add all of the <code>delay_chain</code> signals for both vpd files.
 Zoom into the clock edges near 52ns into the simulation.
-There should be a significant difference between the two vpd files, and one of them will have a signal that is incorrectly getting captured on the wrong cycle.
+There should be a significant difference between the two dump files, and one of them will have a signal that is incorrectly getting captured on the wrong cycle.
 This is an exaggerated case of a hold time violation, which occurs when a specific delay path is too small relative to another. <b>Submit a screenshot</b>.
 </li>
 </ol>